The Subtle Lesson From "Blackbird"

 Blackbird, fly, into the light of the dark black night.”

-While the metaphors of broken wings help us understand the reality of what it means to truly be disabled — incapable of living true to your good nature — it’s really the last line of the song that speaks truth to overcoming trauma and pain.
+While the metaphors of broken wings help us understand the reality of what it means to be disabled — handicapped in living true to your good nature — it’s really the last line of the song that speaks truth to overcoming trauma and pain (it's how you overcome and reverse the handicap).
+This is also where the subtle lesson from the song is found.

 “Blackbird, fly, into the light of the dark black night.”